Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Decorated cluster lattices

-Making a vertex-decorated lattice does not however require to suppress the parent system links.
-These can be either conserved or replaced by cluster-links, leading also to two construction schemes. \begin{itemize} \item \emph{Corner-sharing clusters.} The first option is to replace parent system vertices by clusters having as many corners as the coordination number $z_p$ of the parent lattice.
-In this case the cluster-vertices can be either connected using simple links or cluster links.
+These bond and vertex-decorated systems can also be divided into two mains categories. \begin{itemize} \item \emph{Corner-sharing clusters.} The first option is to replace parent system vertices by clusters having as many corners as the coordination number $z_p$ of the parent lattice.
+In this case the cluster-vertices can be either connected using simple bonds or cluster bonds.
 The effective number of sites per cluster-vertex is then

-where $\Omega_\text{c.v}$ and $\Omega_\text{c.l}$ denote the number of sites in a cluster-vertex and cluster-link, and $z_p$ is the coordination number of the parent lattice.
-The subtraction of 2 accounts for the two sites at the ends of each cluster-link (already counted in the vertices), while the division by 2 reflects the fact that each link is shared between two vertices.
+where $\Omega_\text{c.v}$ and $\Omega_\text{c.l}$ denote the number of sites in a cluster-vertex and cluster-bond, and $z_p$ is the coordination number of the parent lattice.
+The subtraction of 2 accounts for the two sites at the ends of each cluster-bond (already counted in the vertices), while the division by 2 reflects the fact that each bond is shared between two vertices.
 The total number of sublattices is then

 where $n_s^p$ is the number of sublattices of the parent lattice.